testDevOps-Steve-pub-git/icon-r2-clamav/README.md

 Clamav directory contains a pre-built binary of clamav program, when pushing to Blumix, you have two ways to go:

-1. push the clamav directory along with the source code, in that case, the pushed clamav program will be used(reducing build time of the deployemnt) .
+1. push the clamav directory along with the source code, in that case, the pushed clamav(version 0.99.2) program will be used(reducing build time of the deployemnt) .

-2. push without the clamav directory, at this stage, the buildpack will attemp to build clamav.
+2. push without the clamav directory, at this stage, the buildpack will attemp to build clamav.(can customize version through buildpack)

 Note*